 - Club Sports recognized by the Mizzou Club Sports Federation

 - Organizations that already receive student activity fee funds

 Organizations must also be in good standing to submit a budget request.
-This means that your President or Vice-President has attended Administrative Training, your Treasurer has attended Finance training, and your group’s information is up-to-date in OrgSync.
+This means that your President or Vice-President has attended Administrative Training, your Treasurer has attended Finance training, and the organization’s information is up-to-date in OrgSync.

 All ORG funds must be applied for in advance–that is, you can’t spend money for your organization, and then apply for ORG funds to pay for it.

 If your group is interested in receiving ORG funding, you’ll need to submit a budget request.
-The budget request submissions are located on each organization’s OrgSync page, under the “Treasury” tab, on the page labeled “Budgets.”
-Each type of request has a different form that will ask for specific information about the funds you are requesting and how they will benefit your group.
-You must also provide independent documentation for all expenses.
-If you have questions about how to fill out the budget request check out the Finance Training slides, or contact us.
+Each type of request has a different form that will ask for specific information about the funds you are requesting and how they will benefit the organization.
+Independent documentation is required for all requested expenses.
+If you have questions about how to fill out the budget request check out the Finance Training PowerPoint, or contact us.

 Once you submit your budget by the appropriate deadline, it will go to the Student Organization Allocation Committee (SOAC).
-SOAC will evaluate your budget and make funding decisions, which must be approved by the Vice Chancellor for Student Affairs.
-Your group will be notified of your allocation one week after the budget deadline, and you will have an opportunity to appeal if there were any issues.
+SOAC will evaluate your budget and make funding decisions, which must be approved by the Vice Chancellor for Student Affairs or his/her designee.
+The RSO will be notified of the allocation decision one week after the budget deadline and will have an opportunity to appeal if there were any issues.

 2017-2018 Budget Deadlines

 - Travel beginning Oct.
 21, 2017 – Dec.
 31, 2017

 - Event Services for events between Oct.
 21, 2017 – June 30, 2018